narrowin/ot-labs-docs/docs/en/exercises/index.md

 These exercises use two lab topologies:

 - `ot-sec-flat.clab.yml` - Flat network with VLANs but minimal segmentation
-- `ot-sec-segmented.clab.yml` - Segmented network with firewall and bonding
+- `ot-sec-segmented.clab.yml` - Segmented network with firewall rules

 Each exercise specifies which topology to use.